Kannada cinema: Mainstream

 Matinee idol, Rajkumar entered Kannada cinema after his long stint as a dramatist with Gubbi Veeranna's Gubbi Drama Company, which he joined at the age of eight, before he got his first break as a lead in the 1954 film Bedara Kannappa.

 He went on to essay a variety of roles and excelling in portraying mythological and historical characters in films such as Bhakta Kanakadasa (1960), Ranadheera Kanteerava (1960), Satya Harishchandra (1965), Immadi Pulikeshi (1967), Sri Krishnadevaraya (1970), Bhakta Kumbara (1974), Mayura (1975), Babruvahana (1977) and Bhakta Prahlada (1983).
-His wife Parvathamma Rajkumar founded Film production and distribution company, Vajreshwari Combines.
+His wife Parvathamma Rajkumar founded Film production and distribution company, Sri Vajreshwari Combines.

 Vishnuvardhan entered Kannada cinema with the National Award-winning movie Vamsha Vriksha (1972) directed by Girish Karnad based on the novel written by S. L. Bhyrappa.
 His first lead role was in Naagarahaavu, directed by Puttanna Kanagal and based on a novel by T. R. Subba Rao.
 It was the first in Kannada film history to complete 100 days in three main theatres of Bangalore.
 In his 37-year career, he has played a variety of roles in more than 200 films.